Athisayan: Plot

 Maya, a young television reporter, works for New India Television.
 Radharamanan, the managing director of the channel, has a fascination for Maya, who was brought up in an orphanage by Father Chanthakkadan.
 Maya takes up the responsibility of bringing up a few orphans whom she has picked up from the streets.
 One of these kids is Devan, who is sort of a child prodigy, with a computer-like mind and very good in studies and extra-curricular activities.
-R. C. Shekhar, a scientist, lives very near their house, with his servant Damodaran.
+R. C. Shekhar, a scientist, lives very close their house, with his servant Damodaran.
 He is working on a project, which could help in making human beings invisible.
-On the very day that he successfully experiments his 'magic' potion on a rabbit, he is urgently called to the U.S as his daughter, who is studying there, meets with an accident.
-Devan watches the experiment.
+On the very day that he successfully experiments with his 'magic' potion on a rabbit, which Devan watches.
+After the experiment, he is urgently called to the U.S. as his daughter Sunitha, who is studying there, meets with an accident.

-Meanwhile, Maya's friend and lover Roy, also a journalist, is in jail after having been framed in a murder case by some influential politicians, including the State Revenue Minister Divakaran, another minister Yunus Kunju, the Police Commissioner Shanmughan and the very influential Kuwait Nazar.
+Meanwhile, Maya's boyfriend Roy, also a journalist, is in jail after he is framed in a murder case of a young woman Shahina by some influential politicians, including the State Revenue Minister Divakaran, another minister Yunus Kunju, the Commissioner Shanmughan and the very influential Kuwait Nazar.
 With the help of the newly appointed Collector Anita Williams, Maya shoots a video of these baddies accepting millions of rupees as commission from some Arab businessmen, who are there to sign some business deals with the State Government.

 Maya immediately goes to Radharamanan and shows him the clip.
 Radharamanan is thrilled and agrees to telecast it, after discussing it with the board of directors.
-Somehow Nazar, Divakaran and others come to know of this, and they go after Maya, to get from her the memory card containing the clipping.
-On the very same day that R. C. Shekhar goes to the U.S, Maya is abducted by Nazar and group.
+Somehow Nazar, Divakaran and others come to know of this and they go after Maya, to get from her the memory card containing the clipping.
+On the very same day that R. C. Shekhar goes to the U.S, Maya is kidnapped by Nazar and his henchmen.
 The kids are baffled.
 Anita Williams, Father Chanthakkadan and Radharamanan know who are behind this, but nothing can be done without sufficient evidence.
-And then Devan steals into Shekhar's lab and drinks the potion.
+And then Devan sneaks into Shekhar's lab and drinks the potion.
 He becomes invisible and sets out to save Maya.